 All varieties of cinnamon contain cinnamic acid.
 It has anti-inflammatory effects.
 The anti-inflammatory property helps blood flow through the body and puts less strain on the heart.

-Research on Ceylon cinnamon dates back to 1975.
+Research on Ceylon cinnamon dates .
 The research concluded Ceylon cinnamon could help blood pressure.
 Weakening of the heart due to problems in the cardiovascular system often causes heart disease.
 Ceylon cinnamon supports cardiovascular function and contributes to healthy heart function.

 Aids in Alzheimer’s prevention

 Cinnamon appears to improve how the brain responds to insulin.
-The metabolic effect also makes Ceylon cinnamon useful in neurological conditions, like Alzheimer’s disease, researchers theorize.
+The metabolic effect also makes Ceylon cinnamon useful in neurological conditions, like Alzheimer’s disease, .
 Studies that show a connection between diabetes and Alzheimer's support the idea Ceylon cinnamon may help halt Alzheimer’s onset.

 Cinnamon is found in the inner bark of the cinnamon tree.
 The bark dries into curly segments called “quills.”
 Quills are identified as cinnamon sticks.